-Files with the .py extension contain the python source code.
-It is a very popular language that can be used for web development, software development, mathematics, and system scripting.
-Python is a cross-platform language that can work on different platforms like Windows, MAC, Linux, Raspberry Pi, etc. Python provides a simple syntax that is similar to the English language and is easier to read.
-Pythons syntax allows programs to be written with fewer lines of code.
-Python runs on an interpreter system so the code can be executed as soon as it is written which makes it very good for prototyping.
+The Files with the .py extension contain the Python source code.
+The Python language has become very famous language now a days.
+It can be used for system scripting, web and software development and mathematics.
+Python supports cross-platform compatibility; means that the developed applications in Python can work on different platforms like Windows, MAC, Linux, Raspberry Pi, etc. Python provides a simple and easy to read syntax which is similar to the English language.
+Developers can write a reasonable software application by writing a few lines of Python code.
+Since the Python runs on an interpreter system, so the code can be executed as soon as it is written which makes it very good for prototyping.

 Python was conceived in the late 1980s by Guido van Rossum as a successor to ABC programming language.
 Its implementation began in December 1989 with Van Rossum as the sole lead developer.
 He worked on python until 12 July 2018.
 In January 2019, the active Python core developers elected a five-member “Steering Council” comprising of Nick Coghlan, Brett Cannon, Carol Willing, Barry Warsaw, and Van Rossum to lead the project.